Chocoiswild/Ar-Aris-Application/README.md

 - Run scraper_app.py

-This project was created for Harvard's CS50X final project.
+This project began as a project for Harvard's CS50X course, but quickly grew into a passion project with real-world implications.

+Credit:
+The [magtifun api](https://github.com/Tornike-Skhulukhia/magtifun_api) is thanks to Tornike Skhulukhia.